The Rush Approach to Epilepsy Care

 - Volume and expertise: Our team sees more than 5,000 patients a year, including adults and children.
 We have epileptologists who specialize in treating only adult epilepsy, those who treat only pediatric epilepsy and some who treat both.
 This high volume means we can draw lessons from literally thousands of patients living with seizures to find a solution that works for you.

-- Nationally ranked excellence: The Rush University Medical Center neurology and neurosurgery programs are ranked No. 4 in the nation by U.S. News & World Report.
+- Nationally ranked excellence: The Rush University Medical Center neurology and neurosurgery programs are ranked among the best in the nation by U.S. News & World Report.
 Rush epileptologists and neurosurgeons work closely with neurologists at Rush Copley Medical Center and Rush Oak Park Hospital to provide you with comprehensive seizure care in the western suburbs.

 - Intractable epilepsy focus: If you have not responded to at least two anti-epilepsy drugs (in the right dose, with the right medication selection), you are less likely to respond to additional drugs.
 Because our team specializes in intractable epilepsy, we can suggest alternative options when other epilepsy treatments have not worked.

 - Epilepsy diagnosis and finding seizure focus: Getting relief for intractable epilepsy starts with finding your seizure focus, the place in your brain where your seizures are coming from.
 To do this, we have many options, including continuous EEG, high density EEG, intracranial EEG, stereotactic EEG and SISCOM analysis — all offered through Rush University Medical Center’s EEG Laboratory, the largest and busiest EEG facility in the Chicago area.
 When we are unable to clearly see a brain lesion during conventional imaging (to identify a seizure focus and see if you qualify for surgery), our team uses specialized imaging analysis like measuring cortical thickness, voxal based morphometry and hippocampal volume measures to locate where a lesion is most likely to exist.
 In addition to pinpointing the source of seizures, EEG monitoring helps our team evaluate patients for and plan epilepsy surgery.